skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 Interestingly, YouTube has okay moderation interfaces (which, given their terrible platform policies around hate speech is surprising).
 Most importantly, immediately navigate for `Settings -> Community -> Defaults` and check "Hold all comments for review".
 This passes literally every comment through a comment queue.
 It also allows you to flag people as _safe_, so they can always and freely comment.

-This has 2 interesting advantages:
+This has 2 practical advantages:

 * You read all the feedback, which means you can react on it
-* You can delete bile before it reaches the speaker
+* You can delete bile before it reaches public

 The comment interface is reasonably fast and one-click, I can review around 50 comments in about 5 minutes.
 We have a comment rate of roughly 40-50 after a new conference release, in the meantime, it's lower, so this is a doable task.
 Given the observation that many things are clearly garbage and the space is not for debate, modeation is eased.